 We’re owned by our saving and borrowing members, so when we’re setting our interest rates, we make decisions with the interests of our entire membership in mind which is why we have to take some time to consider this.

 We’ll communicate any changes to you about your variable rate product when we have more information.

 I have a base rate tracker mortgage, will my rate increase?

-If you have a base rate tracker mortgage with the Society, your mortgage rate will increase in line with the terms and conditions of your product from 1 March 2022.
+If you have a base rate tracker mortgage with the Society, your mortgage rate will increase in line with the terms and conditions of your product.
 If your tracker mortgage is subject to a pay rate floor which is greater than bank rate plus the margin on your product, your monthly payment will not change.